 Becoming aware of these rights enables people to make healthy informed choices.

-For information on IFPA education and training programmes contact email@example.com
+For information on IFPA education and training programmes, please contact email@example.com

 The Irish Family Planning Association would like to thank and acknowledge the contribution to its work by Irish Aid.